vguada/FindBounce/README.md

 The following description is for people who just want to use the package functionality and are not interested in package development.
-To use _MeshTools_ package you need Mathematica version 10. or later.
+To use _FindBounce_ package you need Mathematica version 10. or later.

-_MeshTools_ package is released in the `.paclet` file format, which contains code, documentation and other necessary resources.
+_FindBounce_ package is released in the `.paclet` file format, which contains code, documentation and other necessary resources.
 Download the latest `.paclet` file from the repository ["releases"](https://github.com/vguada/FindBounces/releases) page